 - Create and tag professional-quality videos and images

 - Check Wikipedia and other directories for opportunities for improvement

-SEO reputation management FAQs
+SEO Reputation Management FAQs

-Is SEO still relevant in 2021?
+Is SEO still relevant?

 SEO is still a major factor in the amount of traffic fed to websites through organic search engine results.
 SEO is always evolving (some SEO techniques lose effectiveness while others grow in importance), so implementing SEO strategies is one of the best ways to boost your revenue and grow your business.
 As a part of reputation management, SEO is indispensable, so it’s a good idea to keep it in the marketing budget.

 What are the different types of SEO?

 Too often, people only concern themselves with on-page and off-page SEO, but several types of SEO should be addressed.
 Three types of SEO are mission-critical: on-page, off-page, and technical SEO.

 On-page SEO affects what is visible on the page.
 Putting keywords in headings, subheadings, content, internal links, image alt tags, etc., are some main on-page SEO practices.